waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Puzzle & Hypothesis Log
 ### A. Current Puzzle: Pokemon Mansion 1F Alternating Gates
-- **Agent Hypothesis (Turn 56305):** A contradiction exists.
-The eastern gates at (25, 14) are marked as `is_reachable: true` but their state is 'closed'.
-The agent suggested attempting to walk through the gates.
-- **My Analysis (Turn 56305):** The `find_path` tool confirms no path exists to the gates under current map conditions.
-This implies the 'reachable' status is conditional.
+- **Contradiction:** The game states the closed gates at (25, 14) are a 'Reachable Barrier', but `find_path` confirms no path currently exists.
-- **Revised Hypothesis:** The alternating switch at (3, 6) must be interacted with again to change the map state, which will then allow access to test the agent's primary hypothesis about the contradictory gates.
+- **Hypothesis:** Interacting with the alternating switch at (3, 6) will change the map state, creating a path to the eastern gates.
-- **Test Plan:** Use `find_path` to navigate to (3, 7) and interact with the switch.
+- **Test Plan:**
+    1. Navigate to (3, 7).
+    2. Interact with the switch at (3, 6).
+    3. Re-evaluate the path to the eastern gates.

 ### B. Solved Puzzles
 - **Pokemon Mansion 1F Alternating Switch (Solved):** The switch at (3, 6) is an alternating switch.
 Pressing it toggles between opening the eastern gates (25, 14) and the western gates (17, 8).
 The final solution requires opening the western gates, passing through them, which then automatically triggers the eastern gates to open, granting access to the southern area of the mansion.